 Outsourcing has historically been a cost-cutting maneuver, but Gartner analysts took pains to urge users to think more strategically.
 "Saving money may be [the] primary initiative, but it must not be only initiative," said Linda Cohen, a Gartner managing vice president, in an opening address.
 Companies can outsource either to achieve efficiency, to enhance the business or to transform the business, she said.
 It's rare that saving money is the sole incentive.

 However, users who were interviewed said their motivations are generally simpler.
 "It's all been about cost," said Bobby Russell, data center manager at First American Credco, in Poway, Calif.
 He said that many IT organizations outsourced operations over the last few years in order to achieve quick cost savings and now are backfilling to make the relationships more long-term.
-"We're all under way [with these relationships] now, and we're putting up
+"We're all under way [with these relationships] now, and we're putting up the radar to make sure we don't wind up on the rocks," he said.

 In an audience poll of more than 500 users that asked about their "primary goals" in choosing to outsource, "cost control" beat out all other options by a healthy margin.